d-led/redmine_oauth2_proxy_auth/README.md

 ### Docker Installation

-When using Docker, copy the initializers during the build process:
+When using Docker, copy the initializers during the build process.
+The plugin includes initializers in `config/initializers/` that must be copied to Redmine's main `config/initializers/` directory:

 ```dockerfile
 # Clone the plugin